SchoemanClaudia/1up-growkits/README.md

 ### Agile Workflow

-An Agile development process was followed using GitHub Projects for sprint planning, user story tracking, and task issue management.
-New user stories have been added as the project progressed and based on user feedback during the final testing phase.
+An Agile development process was followed using GitHub Projects for sprint planning, user story tracking & task issue management.
+New user stories have been added as the project progressed & based on user feedback during the final testing phase.

 ### Project Issues